Martchus/arch-repo-manager/README.md

       can generally be reused.
 Use "Clean source directories" as needed.
 To override only a single source directory, simply delete it manually before restarting the build action.
     * You can amend PKGBUILDs created in the "directory" as needed.
+    * The preparation step does *not* invoke dangerous commands like `makepkg --printsrcinfo` for packages downloaded from the AUR.
+This is only done for local packages.
+So for AUR packages the preparation only extracts the contents from the AUR tarball and parses the `.SRCINFO` file that is already contained in that tarball.
+This is not dangerous but see the section "Important caveats". **Before proceeding with the next step, review PKGBUILDs downloaded from the AUR.** They are listed under "Artefacts".
+For better awareness of additional packages being pulled into the build as dependencies you may consider using the flag "Pulling-in further dependencies unexpected" by default and only remove that flag after doing a thorough review of these new PKGBUILDs.
 2. Start the "Conduct building" build action.
+    * **This step will execute code from the PKGBUILDs download in the previous step.
+Make sure you have reviewed them.**
     * Specify the same "directory" as in 1.
     * Do *not* specify any databases.
 The databases as specified in 1. will be used.
     * One can optionally specify package names to build only a subset of the initially prepared